mit-pdos/argosy/artifact/README.md

 run the composed logging and replication implementation, which provides a transactional API on top of two unreliable disks.
 See its separate `README.md` for details.

+# About this artifact

+This artifact was prepared by using `argosy/artifact/prepare.sh`, which calls `argosy/release.sh` to package up the Argosy source code.
+The release consists of copying the git repo and then deleting things.

+The VM was produced by preparing the artifact and then using the packer setup in `argosy/artifact/vm` to do an unattended install of Xubuntu and export the resulting VM in VirtualBox.